bitmaybewise/bolso-furado/README.md

 Create a Pocket application.

-Get consumer key and token.
+Get consumer key and token (if you don't have one, use [bolso-furado-token](token-script.md) script).

 Run script with consumer key and token: